JuliaAstro/LombScargle.jl/README.md

 https://jakevdp.github.io/blog/2015/06/13/lomb-scargle-in-python/ and uses the same keywords names adopted in Astropy.

+The keywords `fast`, `oversampling`, and `Mfft` are described in the "Fast Algorithm" section below.

 If the signal has uncertainties, the `signal` vector can also be a vector of `Measurement` objects (from [`Measurements.jl`](https://github.com/giordano/Measurements.jl) package), in